Shift3/qa-team/satelliteS&P.md

 8. If QA is billable to the client, such as for time and materials (T&M) projects, PM will add the QA Team to the Tick project.
 9. Add QA to the project’s Slack channel
 Discussions should occur constantly within the “Working” issue, tagging people as necessary.
-10. A timeline for the QA sprints will be established We generally ask for about 2 weeks
+10. A timeline for the QA sprints will be established.
+We generally ask for about 2 weeks.

 ## Sprint Planning Meeting
 1. QA Team meets to review the application, its purpose and the most important functions of the website.